 Know your risk tolerance

-Your trusted advisor will be able to tailor your financial plan according to your appetite for risk and stage of life.
+Your trusted Portfolio Manager will be able to tailor your financial plan according to your appetite for risk and stage of life.
 A young professional with decades of their career ahead of them will require a different plan compared to a soon-to-be retiree.
 Plus, some people innately are more conservative with their money.
 Get your exposure to risk assets wrong and the chance of panic-selling or poor decision-making increases.

 In a well-rounded portfolio, growth opportunities in equities have ballast through fixed income and alternatives which will help keep those biases in check.